You will perform the following tasks when you use the Greenplum Streaming Server (GPSS) to load data into a VMware Tanzu Greenplum table:

 Diagnosing an Error with a Trial Load

 When a Kafka, file, or S3 job fails, you may choose to perform a trial run of the load operation to help diagnose the cause of the failure.
-The gpsscli dryrun command reads the data from the source and prepares to load the data, but does not actually insert it into VMware Greenplum.
+The gpsscli dryrun command reads the data from the source and prepares to load the data, but does not actually insert it into Tanzu Greenplum.
 The command returns the results of this processing, as well as the SQL commands that GPSS would run to complete the job.

 Sample command that specifies a Kafka load configuration file: